World Cup Results 2018: Round-of-16 Scores and Quarter-Finals Bracket

 England and Sweden will face each other in the quarter-finals of the 2018 FIFA World Cup after winning their respective round-of-16 matches on Tuesday.

-The Three Lions beat Colombia 4-3 on penalties following a 1-1 draw after extra time at Moscow's Spartak Stadium thanks to goals from Harry Kane and Yerry Mina.
-Substitute Eric Dier scored the crucial penalty in the shoot-out after Jordan Pickford saved from Carlos Bacca.
+The Three Lions beat Colombia 4-3 on penalties following a 1-1 draw after extra time at Moscow's Spartak Stadium, with the goals from Harry Kane and Yerry Mina.
+Substitute Eric Dier scored the crucial penalty in the shootout after Jordan Pickford saved a shot from Carlos Bacca.

 Earlier, Sweden overcame Switzerland in a dour struggle thanks to a lone goal courtesy of a deflected shot from Emil Forsberg.
 The RB Leipzig playmaker's effort took a touch off defender Manuel Akanji to leave La Nati goalkeeper Yann Sommer stranded.